Livspace Founder Ramakant Sharma on why automation is key to offering consumer experiences

 Leveraging automation

-Ramakant said that Livespace was started with an aim to be a digital company.
-However, everything got accelerated in the pandemic.
+Ramakant said that Livspace was started with an aim to be a digital company.
+However, everything got accelerated during the pandemic.
 “These technologies were not new and has been already existing.
 The usage increased further,” he said, adding, “Today, 80 percent of the designs are automated.
 The next big thing in AI/ML is the personalisation which is seeing the highest degree of growth.”

 The cost of going wrong is much more if done personally.
 Ramakant advised people to use an expert along with the ML data.